 About My Books

-The first, Hagstone, is a story of murder, mystery and a little bit of magic…
+Hagstone is a story of murder, mystery and a little bit of magic.
+Set in Scotland, it is a teen magical realism thriller with an intergenerational twist.

-Hagstone was recently selected for Undiscovered Voices 2020, run by the Society of Children’s Book Writers and Illustrators.
+Hagstone was selected for Undiscovered Voices 2020, run by the Society of Children’s Book Writers and Illustrators.
 It was also longlisted in the 2020 Mslexia Children’s Novel competition, while in 2019 it was shortlisted for the Kelpies Prize, run by Floris Books.

-My second story, Psigns, is a young adult fantasy, also set in Scotland.
+Psigns is a young adult fantasy, also set in Scotland.
 It tells the story of psychic teen Roz, who gains a conscience she doesn’t want when she accidentally creates a mental link with a boy at school.
 Born to fight, but taught to hide, the link means that Roz’s life under the radar is over – and it totally complicates the rescue of her kidnapped mum from a sinister cult.

 Psigns was longlisted in the Bath Children’s Novel Award in 2017 and the opening chapters of the book secured me a Scottish Book Trust New Writer’s Award for Children and Young Adult Fiction in 2017.
 As part of this, I worked on the novel for nine months with my mentor, award-winning author Julie Bertagna.